merci-libre/genpass-rs/README.md

 # Modules

 ~~Genpassrs supports module usage outside of genpass for whatever project you are working on.
 Of course, you can use a wrapper to use genpassrs in any project.~~
-(this is currently broken in the current patch-- will future updates will make modules available again soon.)
+(this is currently broken in the current patch-- future updates will make modules available again soon.)

 # Thanks